-Boat builders build, repair, fit out and sometimes design boats and marine components.
+Boat builders build, repair, and sometimes design boats and their interiors.
+This can include furnishings, engines, electrics and plumbing.

 Boat builders with up to five years' experience usually earn

-- Apprentice boat builders usually start on training minimum wage or minimum wage, which increases during their apprenticeship.
+- Apprentice boat builders usually start on minimum wage.

-- Boat builders with one to five years' experience usually earn $22 to $40 an hour.
+- Boat builders with one to five years' experience usually earn minimum wage to $30 an hour.

-- Self-employed and senior boat builders can earn $50 to $75 an hour.
+- Specialised managers, designers and self-employed boat builders can earn between $50 and $75 an hour.

 - PAYE.net.nz website - use this calculator to convert pay and salary information